hettipower/ullapopken/wp-content/plugins/clear-cache-for-widgets/readme.txt

 Clears all cache for following actions (requires a caching system above to be active):

-* When Widgets are saved
+* When Widgets are saved.
-* When Customizer is saved
+* When Customizer is saved.
-* When Menus are saved
+* When Menus are saved.
+* When a fields in Advanced Custom Fields are saved.
 * When a Contact Form 7 form is saved.
 * When a Formidable Form form is saved.
 * When WooThemes settings are saved.